dusty-nv/jetson-containers/packages/llm/transformers/docs.md

 Use the `--precision` argument to enable quantization (options are: `fp32` `fp16` `fp4` `int8`)

-On JetPack 5, the [`bitsandbytes`](/packages/llm/bitsandbytes) package is included in the container to enable 4-bit/8-bit quantization through the Transformers API.
-It's expected that 4-bit/8-bit quantization is slower through Transformers than FP16 (while consuming less memory).
+If you're using `fp4` or `int8`, run the [`bitsandbytes`](/packages/llm/bitsandbytes) container as noted above, so that bitsandbytes package is installed to do the quantization.
+It's expected that 4-bit/8-bit quantization is slower through Transformers than FP16 (while consuming less memory) - see [here](https://huggingface.co/docs/transformers/main_classes/quantization) for more info.
 Other libraries like [`exllama`](/packages/llm/exllama), [`awq`](/packages/llm/awq), and [`AutoGPTQ`](/packages/llm/auto-gptq) have custom CUDA kernels and more efficient quantized performance.
 The default precision used is FP16.

 #### Llama2